Fully mixed virtual element schemes for a new model of steady-state poroelastic stress-assisted diffusion in the brain: Numerical results

-We extend Example~\ref{sec:ex1} by consider the unit cube domain $\Omega = (0,1)^3$ discretised using the polyhedral meshes illustrated in Figure~\ref{fig:meshes3D}, the sub-boundaries are defined by the sets $\Gamma_{\mathrm{N}} = \left\{ (x_1,x_2,x_3)\in \partial \Omega : x_1=0 \text{ or } x_2=0 \text{ or } x_3=0\right\}$ and $\Gamma_{\mathrm{D}} = \partial \Omega \setminus \Gamma_{\mathrm{N}}$.
+We extend Example 1 by consider the unit cube domain $\Omega = (0,1)^3$ discretised using the polyhedral meshes illustrated in Figure~\ref{fig:meshes3D}, the sub-boundaries are defined by the sets $\Gamma_{\mathrm{N}} = \left\{ (x_1,x_2,x_3)\in \partial \Omega : x_1=0 \text{ or } x_2=0 \text{ or } x_3=0\right\}$ and $\Gamma_{\mathrm{D}} = \partial \Omega \setminus \Gamma_{\mathrm{N}}$.
 We set unity model parameters and define the manufactured solutions by

 where the polynomial order in this case is given by $k$ for the Hellinger--Reissner and $k+1$ for the mixed VEM spaces.
-One more time, all the model parameters are fixed to unity except for the modulation parameter which now given by $\eta_1 = 10^{-5}$.
+One more time, all the model parameters are fixed to unity except for the modulation and Forchheimer parameters which are given by $\eta_1=5\times10^{-6}$ and $\eta=10^{-5}$.

 In three dimensions, the computational cost increases substantially, even in the lowest-case order $k=1$; for example, the Hellinger–Reissner subsystem alone yields a linear system of dimension $542{,}925 \times 542{,}925$, with $100{,}405{,}246$ nonzero entries in the last refinement step of the Voronoi mesh (cf. Figure~\ref{fig:meshes3D}\subref{fig:voro}).
 Such system sizes would normally pose a considerable challenge, both in terms of memory requirements and solution time.
 However, \texttt{VEM++} exploits parallelisation through \texttt{MPI} and its interface with \texttt{PETSc-MUMPS} (see \cite{mpi2021,petsc2025}), which allows distributed assembly and the efficient solution of large-scale sparse systems.
 For this study, computations were performed on the NCI Gadi HPC cluster using the hugemem queue ($1{,}5$ TB of RAM per node with 48 CPUs), with 16 CPUs for the first two refinements, 32 CPUs for the third, and 64 CPUs for the final refinement, demonstrating both the scalability of the implementation and its robustness in handling high-dimensional three-dimensional problems.